Seneca Park HOA

 Before the COVID-19 pandemic, meetings were held in person at PlumGar Community Center.
 Now, all meetings are held on-line via ZOOM and will continue to be on-line only for the foreseeable future.
 Meeting info will be posted on this website.

-• December 4 "Second Try" Annual Meeting (atypical schedule due to Thanksgiving holiday)
+• December 03 "Second Attempt" Annual Meeting (atypical schedule due to Thanksgiving holiday)

 Besides the bi-monthly meetings, Board members, Vanguard Management, homeowners and residents/tenants communicate often, mostly via email, regarding the Community's business.
 Homeowners and Residents/Tenants are welcome to contact Board members and/or Vanguard Management whenever they need to; no one should wait for a meeting to contact the Board and/or Vanguard.
 We invite you to email the Board at